JasonSome/cpmm-trading/hpc_files/instructions.md

 ---

-## Moving Files to the HPC Cluster
+## Moving Files to the the Ginsburg HPC Cluster

 Run the following command **outside** your Ginsburg session (from your local terminal).
 Use `motion` for transfers: